 Parachute’s third annual National Injury Prevention Day raises awareness for number one killer of Canadians ages 1 to 44.

-June 26, 2018 – Preventable injury is the leading cause of death among young Canadians, with one child dying every nine hours.
-Parachute, Canada’s national charity dedicated to reducing the devastating impact of preventable injuries, is leading National Injury Prevention Day for its third year.
+TORONTO – Preventable injury is the leading cause of death among young Canadians, with one child dying every nine hours.
+Parachute, Canada’s national charity dedicated to reducing the devastating impact of preventable injuries, is sponsoring National Injury Prevention Day for its third year.
 National Injury Prevention Day is recognized by Health Canada.

 - Halifax City Hall, Halifax, NS

 - La Grande roue de Montréal, Montréal, Montreal, QC

 - Ripley’s Aquarium of Canada, Toronto, ON

 - Fountain at the Forks, London, ON